1

 that dwells in our heart is dearer to us than even our children,

-wealth and everything else. (
+wealth and everything else.
+(Brihadaranyaka

 Upanishad